-*Note: At first, to reduce initial stress on your foot muscles when starting with fins, alternate swimming 1000 meters with fins and 1000 meters without them.
+*Note: To reduce initial stress on your foot muscles when starting with fins, alternate swimming 1,000 meters with fins and 1,000 meters without them.
 Your goal should be to swim 50 meters in 45 seconds or less.

 Proper nutrition is extremely important now and especially when you arrive at BUD/S. You must make sure you receive the necessary nutrients to obtain maximum performance output during exercise and to promote muscle/tissue growth and repair.
-The proper diet provides all the nutrients for the body\'s needs and supplies energy for exercise.
-It also promote growth and repair of tissue and regulates the body processes.
+The proper diet provides all the nutrients for the body's needs and supplies energy for exercise.
+It also promotes growth and repair of tissue and regulates bodily functions.
 The best source of energy for the BUD/S student is carbohydrates.
-The best source of complex carbohydrates are potatoes, pasta, rice, fruits, and vegetables.
+The best sources of complex carbohydrates are potatoes, pasta, rice, fruits and vegetables.
 These types of foods are your best sources of energy.

-Carbohydrates, protein, and fat are the three energy nutrients.
-All three can provide energy, but carbohydrate is the preferred source of energy for physical activity.
-It takes at least 20 hours after exhaustive exercise to completely restore muscle energy, provided 600 grams of carbohydrates are consumed per day.
-During successive days of heavy training, like you will experience at BUD/s, energy stores prior to each training session become progressively lower.
+Carbohydrates, protein and fat are the three energy nutrients.
+All three can provide energy, but carbs are the preferred source of energy for physical activity.
+It takes at least 20 hours after exhaustive exercise to restore muscle energy completely, provided 600 grams of carbohydrates are consumed per day.
+During successive days of heavy training, such as you will experience at BUD/S, energy stores before each training session become progressively lower.
 This is a situation in which a high carbohydrate diet can help maintain your energy.

 Water is the most important nutrient you can put in your body.
 You should be consuming up to four quarts of water daily.
 It is very easy to become dehydrated at BUD/S, so it is extremely important to hydrate yourself.
-Drink water before you get thirsty!!!
-Substances such as alcohol, caffeine, and tobacco increase your body\'s need for water, so, if you are going to drink, do so in moderation!
-Too much of these substances will definitely harm your body and hinder your performance.
-Supplemental intake of vitamins, as well, has not been proven to be beneficial.
-If you are eating a well balanced diet, there is no need to take vitamins.
+Drink water before you get thirsty.
+Alcohol, caffeine and tobacco increase your body's need for water, so if you are going to drink, do so in moderation.
+Too much of those substances definitely will harm your body and hinder your performance.
+Taking vitamin supplements has not been proven to be beneficial.
+If you are eating a well-balanced diet, there is no need to take vitamins.